top of page

 Late Payment of Fees

-Invoices are emailed to your nominated primary caregiver email address and must be paid within 7 days of the date shown on the invoice.
+Invoices are emailed to your nominated Primary Caregiver email address and must be paid within 7 days of the date shown on the invoice.

 Bank Account Details